fiverr/passable/documentation/test/index.md

 ```

 ## Asynchronous Tests
 Sometimes you would want to validate data with information from the server, for example - username availability.
 In these cases, you should add an async test to your suite, reaching the server before going in and performing the validation.
-An async validation is a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
+An async test is a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
 When it *resolves*, the test passes, and when it *rejects* the test fails.
 An async test will not complete unless either happens.

 ```js
 test('name',  'must be unique', new Promise((resolve, reject) => {